 Development Challenge (1/4 page – 2 pages recommended)

 As an upper-middle-income country, Thailand has advanced far beyond having many of the more basic development challenges affecting other nations.
 Over the last four decades, Thailand has made remarkable progress in social and economic development, moving from a low-income to an upper middle-income country in less than a generation.
 As such, Thailand has been a widely cited development success story, with sustained strong growth and impressive poverty reduction.
 However, several challenges remain.
 Even in the areas that Thailand is well advanced and has become a role model for other countries, there is room for improvement.
-Thailand’s progress in poverty reduction has slowed from 2015 onwards, mirroring a slowing economy and stagnating farm, business, and wage incomes.
-These challenges are no longer solved by conventional approaches but require innovation.
+Stark inequality still remains.
+Benefits are not always equally distributed as part of this growth, and many, particularly vulnerable groups are often left behind.
+More recently, Thailand’s progress in poverty reduction has slowed since 2015 onwards, mirroring a slowing economy and stagnating farm, business, and wage incomes.And as expected, it is the most vulnerable groups who are at the front line of the impact – women, youth, the elderly, ethnic communities, stateless people, persons with disabilities, among other socially marginalised groups.
+These challenges can no longer be solved by conventional approaches and group of decision makers alone but they require innovation and wider participatory processes as alternative solutions.
+In terms of gender, while Thailand has made many efforts to integrate the international principles and instruments into legislation and policy, the Global Gender Gap Report 2021 revealed that Thailand’s poor performance in political empowerment (i.e., percent of women in parliament, percent of women in ministerial positions) might affect the country's public policy decisions and service delivery.
+Even though Thai women have hold executive roles in public and private sectors, they are generally still underrepresented, especially in the parliament, government, judiciary and administration both at national and local levels.
+There is a lack of policy to promote economic empowerment and access to financial services to disadvantaged groups of women.
+Additionally, privatization and development policies translate into more difficulties for women, especially those living in rural, or conflict affected areas, in gaining access to natural and economic resources.

-The challenges are further revealed when the country is confronted with a crisis such as COVID-19, affecting everyone and with dramatic health, societal and economic consequences.
+The challenges are further revealed when the country was confronted with a crisis such as COVID-19 that led to dramatic health, societal and economic consequences.
 According to the Thailand Economic Monitor, the COVID-19 pandemic shock saw the Thai economy contract by 6.2% in 2020 due to a decline in external demand affecting trade and tourism, supply chain disruptions, and weakening domestic consumption.
+Rise in unemployment and the devastating plummet of income in both formal and informal sectors have again affected the most vulnerable first and most severely.
 Thailand has seen both government and non-governmental actors responding to COVID-19 on several fronts.
 Whilst these efforts are critically important and much needed, it is important to acknowledge that the impact of the pandemic highlighted the weakness of current policy formulation and public service delivery process.
+It has been reactive more than pre-emptive, and the fault lines that exist have clearly been exacerbated.
 While the global trajectory of the pandemic remains unpredictable, rising energy and food prices in the country are slowing growth in private consumption and household welfare.